Learn how to set up ticketing through your Handbid site!

 To setup tickets, you will create a new item and select "Ticket"

-Complete the item details as well as the "Ticket Options" tab and save the item.
+Complete the item details as well as the "Ticket Options" tab and then click the green CREATE button

 Here are the options for each screen that you will need to add: